jcjv86/final-bootcamp-project/README.md

 A tumor growth in an enclosed environment such as the cranium can be very problematic due to the limited space available inside, which normally causes an increase in the internal cranial pressure.
 Whether they are beningn or malign, they can cause serious health issues.

 The following project takes care of identifying if in a given brain MRI scan picture there is a tumor growth using 2 Deep Learning CNN models.
+If a model doesn't achieve a 99.90% confidence, runs a secondary diagnostic with the other model, and if this doesn't arrive to a 99.90% confidence either, an specialist is contacted automatically via email.

-These were trained using MRI brain scans of the following types of central nervous system tumors:
+The models were trained using MRI brain scans of the following types of central nervous system tumors:

 - Meningioma: Overall, they are rarely malign.
 However, since they can grow slowly until they are very large they can be severely disabling and life-threatening. <br> Meningiomas origin on the meninges, the membranous layers surrounding the brain and spinal cord.
 Many cases never produce symptoms, although when they do, these include seizures, dementia, trouble talking, vision problems, one sided weakness, or loss of bladder control.
 When removed via surgery, less that a 20% recur.